Douglas Evill: Second World War

-Following the start of the Second World War, Evill was moved from Bomber to Fighter Command as the Senior Air Staff Officer at its Headquarters, serving under Air Chief Marshal Sir Hugh Dowding.
+Following the start of the Second World War, Evill was moved from Bomber to Fighter Command as the Senior Air Staff Officer (SASO) at its Headquarters, serving under Air Chief Marshal Hugh Dowding.
 In February 1940 Evill was appointed the Senior Air Staff Officer at the Headquarters of the Royal Air Force in France under Air Marshal Sir Arthur Barratt.
-When the British Air Forces in France dissolved in failure in June 1940, Evill returned to Fighter Command, once again serving as the Senior Air Staff Officer.
-He continued at Fighter Command throughout the Battle of Britain, The Blitz and the fighter operations of 1941.
+When British Air Forces France in France dissolved in defeat in June 1940, Evill returned to Fighter Command, once again serving as SASO.
+He continued at Fighter Command from the Battle of Britain, to The Blitz and the fighter operations of 1941.

 In February 1942, Evill departed Great Britain for the United States as the head of the RAF delegation to Washington.
 By March 1943, Evill had returned to Great Britain where he was appointed Vice-Chief of the Air Staff.
 Evill continued as VCAS throughout the rest of the war, receiving promotion to air marshal at the beginning of 1944.